Would you like to know how to protect yourself from the ever-present threat of cybercrime perpetrated by black hat hackers?

 Beginner-level Cybersecurity: Hacks For Personal Protection Against Hackers

-When we talk of personal protection against cybercrimes, what we actually aim to discuss is how to keep your personal data, the data on your personal computer, safe from hackers.
+When we talk about personal protection against cybercrimes, what we actually aim to discuss is how to keep your personal data, the data on your personal computer, safe from hackers.

 The kind of private information on your personal desktop computer, laptop, or smartphone/device will depend on how you use these devices.
 With that said, most us use our personal computers for social interactions, online purchases and banking, learning, storing private photos and documents.